kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 All folders and files in this GitHub should be copied to a unix host computer with access to the Venus device.
 The file hierarchy must be preserved.

-One GUI file (OverviewMobile.qml) is modified or (replaced during the install if the Enhanced Overview is selected).
+One GUI file (OverviewMobile.qml) is modified or (replaced during setup if the Enhanced Overview is selected).
-One file (TileTank.qml) is optionally replaced during install.
+One file (TileTank.qml) is optionally replaced during setup.
 The original files are moved to files ending in .orig for easy uninstall in the future.
 The enhanced Mobile Overview page installs a new file to display ESS reason codes as text: SystemReasonMessage.qml

+rc.local and rc.SeeLevel are used to create/modify /data/rc.local for automatic reactivation following a Venus software update. rc.local is copied to /data/rc.local if that file doesn't exist.
+The contents of rc.SeeLevel are appended to /data/rc.local. /data/rc.local is updated any time the repeater is activated (or installed) or deactivated (or uninstalled).

+useEnhancedOverview, useEnhancedTankTile and reactivate are flag files to control reactivation.

 Background/operation: